Menu Close

 History

-The Minnesota Community Health Worker Alliance has hosted Leadership Institutes in 2016, and 2018-2020.
-Each Leadership Institute cohort has had different core focus areas but all cohorts have come away with a strengthened sense of their role as a leader in their context as a community health worker.
+The Minnesota Community Health Worker Alliance hosted Leadership Institutes from 2016-2020.
+Each Leadership Institute cohort has had different core focus areas, but all cohorts have come away with a strengthened sense of their role as a leader in their context as a community health worker.

 2018 MNCHWA Leadership Development Institute Cohort